single-spa/single-spa.js.org/website/versioned_docs/version-5.x/ecosystem-html-web-components.md

 ## API / Options
 single-spa-html is called with an object that has the following properties:
-- `template` (required): An HTML string or a function that returns a string.
+- `template` (required): An HTML string or a function that returns a string or promise that resolves a string.
 The function will be called with the single-spa custom props.
 The returned string is injected into the DOM during the single-spa mount lifecycle.
 - `domElementGetter` (optional): A function that is given the single-spa props and returns the dom element container into which the HTML will be injected.
 If omitted, a default implementation is provided that wraps the template in a `<div>` that is appended to `document.body`.